Welcome to Fruits from Dominican Republic.

 Measuring around 10 cm in length, the dragon fruit has a hard exterior with spiky scales, reminiscent of the mythical creature it is named after.

-Inside, it has a sweet and sour flesh that is usually eaten with a spoon.
+Inside, the fruit features sweet and sour flesh that people typically eat with a spoon.
 Not only is this fruit a delicious delicacy, but doctors also recommend it as a remedy for stomach pains and endocrine diseases.
 Here are five facts about the amazing dragon fruit.

 Zapote

-The Zapote is a highly sought after fruit for those with a sweet tooth who are looking for an alternative to chocolates, cookies, and other store-bought sweets.
-It is composed of a deep red-pink pulp with a sugary taste and a firm texture, despite 85% of the fruit being water.
+People with a sweet tooth who are looking for an alternative to chocolate, biscuits and other store-bought sweets will love the Zapote.
+The fruit consists of a deep reddish-pink flesh with a sugary taste and firm texture, despite being 85% water.

 This fruit is also high in fiber and Vitamin C and contains two to five hard, inedible black seeds at its core.
 Its flesh is a deep orange color and can be somewhat stringy.
 When not ripe, the Zapote has a high amount of saponin, an astringent which causes the mouth to dry out.
 As the fruit ripens the Zapote becomes soft and emits a sweet aroma.

-The Zapote is most commonly eaten fresh out of hand and in Central America it is blended with milk, sugar, water, or ice for a refreshing drink.
-It can also be mashed, used in custards, blended into smoothies, frozen and used in pies, crumbles, and ice cream.
+People most commonly eat Zapote fresh out of hand, and in Central America, they blend it with milk, sugar, water, or ice to make a refreshing drink.
+You can also mash it, use it in custards, blend it into smoothies, or freeze it for use in pies, crumbles, and ice cream.

 Other Exotic Dominican Republic Fruits